 This former fisherman’s village came on the kiteboarding scene in the 80s and has since become world-renowned for good reason: there aren’t too many kite places where you have flat warm water, wide open bays, radical waves and constant side onshore winds make kitesurfing conditions perfect for 300 days per year.

 This Epic Adventure Webinar is hosted by Tracy Shayhorn, founder and co-owner of Cabarete Kite Point Kiteboarding School.
 Tracy is a former professional race car driver who went to Cabarete on vacation 10 years ago and never really left.
 Her partner and head instructor, Jose Luis Ciriaco, was the very first Dominican professional kitesurfer back in the early 2000s.
 Together, they live and breathe all things kiteboarding in Cabarete.

-Join Tracy live on Thursday, July 2nd, as she shares her story and dives deep into what makes Cabarete a prime kiteboarding location.
+Check out this free webinar recording and join Tracy as she shares her story and dives deep into what makes Cabarete a prime kiteboarding location.